csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 ```
 arrayName = new type[number of elements];
 ```
-- An element of a single-dimentional array can be accessed and modified by using the name of the array and the index of the element as follow:
+- An element of a single-dimensional array can be accessed and modified by using the name of the array and the index of the element as follow:
 ```
-arrayName[Index] = value;  \\ assigning a value to an element
+arrayName[Index] = value;  // assigning a value to an element

-value = arrayName[Index]; \\ Reading the current value of an element
+value = arrayName[Index]; // Reading the current value of an element
 ```
 - The index of the first element in an array is always zero; the index of the second element is one, and so on.
 - If you specify an index greater or equal to the number of elements, a run time error will happen.